Uranus: Moons

-Uranus has 27 known natural satellites.
-The names of these satellites are chosen from characters in the works of Shakespeare and Alexander Pope.
+Uranus has 29 known natural satellites.
+The names of these satellites are chosen from characters in the works of William Shakespeare and Alexander Pope.
 The five main satellites are Miranda, Ariel, Umbriel, Titania, and Oberon.
 The Uranian satellite system is the least massive among those of the giant planets; the combined mass of the five major satellites would be less than half that of Triton (largest moon of Neptune) alone.
 The largest of Uranus's satellites, Titania, has a radius of only 788.9 km, or less than half that of the Moon, but slightly more than Rhea, the second-largest satellite of Saturn, making Titania the eighth-largest moon in the Solar System.
 Uranus's satellites have relatively low albedos; ranging from 0.20 for Umbriel to 0.35 for Ariel (in green light).
 They are ice–rock conglomerates composed of roughly 50% ice and 50% rock.
 The ice may include ammonia and carbon dioxide.

 Among the Uranian satellites, Ariel appears to have the youngest surface, with the fewest impact craters, and Umbriel the oldest.
 Miranda has fault canyons 20 km deep, terraced layers, and a chaotic variation in surface ages and features.
 Miranda's past geologic activity is thought to have been driven by tidal heating at a time when its orbit was more eccentric than currently, probably as a result of a former 3:1 orbital resonance with Umbriel.
 Extensional processes associated with upwelling diapirs are the likely origin of Miranda's 'racetrack'-like coronae.
 Ariel is thought to have once been held in a 4:1 resonance with Titania.